Wisconsin State Natural Areas Program

 The Wisconsin State Natural Areas Program is a conservation program created to highlight and protect areas with outstanding natural or archaeological resources in the U.S. state of Wisconsin.
-There are currently 687 State Natural Areas (SNAs) encompassing almost 400,000 acre.
-SNAs protect natural communities, geological formations, and archaeological sites for research purposes and as refuges for biodiversity and endangered or threatened species.
+There are 687 State Natural Areas (SNAs) encompassing almost 400,000 acre.
+SNAs protect natural communities, geological formations, and archaeological sites for research purposes and as refuges for biodiversity and endangered and threatened species.

-Wisconsin's State Natural Areas Program was created in 1951, the first such state-sponsored program in the United States, with guidance from early conservationists such as Aldo Leopold, Norman C. Fassett, Albert Fuller, and John Thomas Curtis.
+Wisconsin's State Natural Areas Program was created in 1951 and was the first state-sponsored program of its kind in the United States.
+It was developed with guidance from early conservationists such as Aldo Leopold, Norman C. Fassett, Albert Fuller, and John Thomas Curtis.

 The program is managed by the Bureau of Natural Heritage Conservation in the Wisconsin Department of Natural Resources and advised by the Natural Areas Preservation Council (NAPC), a council of 11 scientists and conservationists.
-The smallest SNAs are less than 1 acre and the largest is over 7700 acre.
-Many SNAs have been established on lands already owned by the state, such as within Wisconsin state parks.
+The smallest SNAs are fewer than 1 acre and the largest is over 7700 acre.
+Many SNAs have been established on the state owned lands, including Wisconsin state parks.
 Others are on land managed by other entities like the U.S. Forest Service, National Park Service, county governments, or conservation organizations like The Nature Conservancy.
-In those cases cooperative agreements or conservation easements are used.
+In those cases, cooperative agreements or conservation easements are used.